poseidon/typhoon/docs/atomic/google-cloud.md

 ```

 !!! tip ""
-    If you have an existing domain name with a zone file elsewhere, just carve out a subdomain that can be managed on Google Cloud (e.g. google-cloud.mydomain.com) and [update nameservers](https://cloud.google.com/dns/update-name-servers).
+    If you have an existing domain name with a zone file elsewhere, just delegate a subdomain that can be managed on Google Cloud (e.g. google-cloud.mydomain.com) and [update nameservers](https://cloud.google.com/dns/update-name-servers).

 ### Optional